 Our guiding principle is to ensure that children offered places at The King's School are happy and can work at a level in line with the pace of learning.
-We recognise that King's is not the right school for every applicant or not always the right school for every pupil at every stage in a child's school life.
-Whilst most children who join us move seamlessly through the four Schools, we will not recommend this for every child if we feel they will be uncomfortable with the next stage of their education.
+We recognise that King's is not always the right school for every pupil at every stage in their school life.
+Whilst most children who join us move seamlessly through the four schools, we will not recommend this for every child if we feel they will be uncomfortable with the next stage of their education.